dbgate/dbgate.github.io/_features/sqledit.md

 - GROUP BY, aggregate functions
 - Filters
 - Ordering

+## SQL Generator
+SQL Generator allows to create SQL scripts from database.
+It has following options:
+* Tables
+  * Create (with or without foreign keys)
+  * Drop (if exists)
+  * Create/Drop references foreign keys
+  * Insert (options: skip autoincrement, omit NULL values, disable constraints)
+  * Truncate
+* Views, stored procedures, functions
+  * Create
+  * Drop
+You can combine options from all DB objects and generate customized SQL script containing database structure and data

 ## Demo links
 These links points to demo.dbgate.org, feel free to play with it